Objectives of the service

 B- Electric usage estimation

-Service B-1: Provides an estimation of expected electrical consumption based on aerial observations.
+Service B-1: Provides an estimation of expected electrical consumption;

-Service D-3: Identification of foreign objects in proximity to powerlines.
+Service D-2: Identification of foreign objects in proximity to powerlines.

 Space Added Value